 Monica, 2020 - present

-When you're young you find friends based on common interests.
-Or what you perceive to be things in common.
-We dance together, we play a sports together, we like to smoke pot and listen to The Wall together.
+When you’re young, you find friends based on common interests—or what you perceive to be things in common.
+We dance together, we play a sport together, we like to smoke pot and listen to The Wall together.

 I got lucky, and found Monica.

-On paper (and when you see us in person) we don't go together.
-She's a very loud Polish, Russian Jew from Brooklyn.
-She's in pharma sales—yes, she crushes it—is superhumanly athletic, loves LoveShackFancy, and a good New York City driver
+On paper (and when you see us in person), we don’t go together.
+She’s a very loud Polish-Russian Jew from Brooklyn.
+She’s in pharma sales—yes, she crushes it—is superhumanly athletic, loves LoveShackFancy, and is a good New York City driver.

 I am Jewish, but none of those other things.

-Anytime I introduce Monica to anyone I say, "This bitch told off Spike Lee."
-Because I am endlessly entertained by her shenanigans, and think everyone else will be too.
+Anytime I introduce Monica to anyone, I say, “This bitch told off Spike Lee.”
+Because I am endlessly entertained by her shenanigans—and I think everyone else will be too.

-Long story short, Monica was sitting behind Spike Lee at a Knicks games.
-She is a Nets fan.
-Yada, yada, yada.
-There were some words exchanged, and Spike Lee called her a "yuppie."
-After which Monica loudly re-educated Mr. Lee on what it meant to be from Brooklyn.
+Long story short, Monica was sitting behind Spike Lee at a Knicks game.
+She’s a Nets fan.
+Yada yada yada.
+Words were exchanged, and Spike Lee called her a “yuppie.”
+After which Monica loudly re-educated Mr. Lee on what it really means to be from Brooklyn.
 The creative ways in which she used the word fuck should be studied like Shakespeare.

 Surfing (IMHO) is about being present, being real.
 You can’t bravado your way up on a board.
 You can’t fake it.